-Some claim that Levon West lacked creativity since he focused on themes that people found appealing.
-His work was (and is) criticized for not being very original or meaningful.
-Yet, it was popular and appreciated by a large segment of the buying public.
-That was West’s measuring stick and it told him he was taking the right path with his work.
+Some claim that West lacked creativity, since he focused on themes that people found appealing.
+His work was criticized for not being very original or meaningful.
+Yet it was popular and appreciated by a large segment of the buying public.
+That was West’s measuring stick, and it told him he was taking the right path with his work.

-Malcolm Salaman was very productive.
+Malcolm Salaman was very prolific.
 He not only edited the Fine Prints of the Year, he also wrote and edited a book series entitled Modern Masters of Etching.
-The artist subjects for editions included Anders Zorn, James McBey, Frank Benson, Sir Francis Seymour Hayden, James McNeill Whistler, Francisco de Goya, Rembrandt, and Louis Rosenberg.
-The 24th Volume was done on Levon West.
-It was published in 1930.
+The artist subjects included Anders Zorn, James McBey, Frank Benson, Sir Francis Seymour Hayden, James McNeill Whistler, Francisco de Goya, Rembrandt, and Louis Rosenberg.
+The 24th Volume, published in 1930, was done on Levon West.

 Modern Masters of Etching – Levon West – 1930